filamentgroup/X-rayHTML/README.md

 }
 ```

-By default, it’s hooked to the class `source`.
-A `pre`/`code` block gets dropped into place, so whitespace inside of `.source` is handled the same way.
+By default, functionality is hooked to the class `source`.
+A `pre`/`code` block gets dropped into place, so whitespace inside of `.source` counts the same way.
+For example:

 ```html
 <div class="source"><aside>